-Holiday Festival also offers the unique Holiday Gift Bazaar, perfect for getting the shopping season started right.
+The festival also offers the unique Holiday Gift Bazaar, perfect for getting the shopping season started right.
 A popular feature of the bazaar is the silent auction of hand crafted ornaments.
-In preparation, 45 local artists have created original holiday treasures starting from a blank ceramic mold.
+In preparation, 50 local artists are already creating original holiday treasures starting from a blank ceramic mold.
 The finished pieces will be on display throughout the evening.
 The silent auction is scheduled to end at 9 p.m.
-And the bazaar also features jewelry, crafts and a bake sale.
+The bazaar also features jewelry, crafts and a bake sale.

 Returning to the Holiday Festival for a second go-round this year is Santa's Sweet Shoppe, featuring a delectable selection of gourmet desserts and coffee.
 A wide variety of more savory food will also be on offer at the festival.

 While you're eating, don't forget to turn your attention to the Founders Park stage, where entertainment will be on going throughout the evening.
 Local dancers will perform excerpts from "The Nutcracker."
 In the Santa Paws competition, dogs will duke it out for the best holiday outfit.
 Children under eight will get their turn on stage in the Mister Gingerbread Man and Miss Sugarplum Fairy contest.
 Participants, dressed in their holiday finest, will be called on stage to make a wish to Mrs. Claus.
 Each child will receive a gift.
 In addition, one lucky boy will be crowned Mister Gingerbread Man while one lucky girl will be crowned Miss Sugarplum Fairy.

 The Chamber of Commerce is seeking more entrants for the parade.
 For information, or if you would like to volunteer at Holiday Festival, call 305-664-4503 or stop by the Islamorada Chamber of Commerce & Visitors Center at the entrance to Founders Park, mile marker 87, bayside.